uni2growcm/visit-manager/README.md

 ## Notes
 - The previous schema ist just an minimal schema, then you could complete it if necessary.
-- Our tech stack is mostly React.
+- Our tech stack is mostly React for front-end.
 - You could use a local datasource(for example, by storing data in json files)
 - Please provide an instruction on how to deploy the app.
 - Submit your solution either as a public repository (github, bitbucket, etc.) or as a zip archive.